Edit

 1. Specify the training script and arguments.

 2. Create a command and specify the type as PyTorch and the process_count_per_instance in the distribution parameter.
 The process_count_per_instance corresponds to the total number of processes you want to run for your job. process_count_per_instance should typically equal to # of GPUs per node.
-If process_count_per_instance isn't specified, Azure Machine Learning will by default launch one process per node.
+If you don't specify process_count_per_instance, Azure Machine Learning launches one process per node by default.

-Azure Machine Learning sets the MASTER_ADDR, MASTER_PORT, WORLD_SIZE, and NODE_RANK environment variables on each node, and sets the process-level RANK and LOCAL_RANK environment variables.
+Azure Machine Learning sets the MASTER_ADDR, MASTER_PORT, WORLD_SIZE, and NODE_RANK environment variables on each node.
+It sets the process-level RANK and LOCAL_RANK environment variables.

 from azure.ai.ml import command